Celebrate Black History Month in Nebraska

 Great Plains Black History Museum, Omaha

 This museum is on the site of the Dorrington Home (burned down in 1877), the Falls City family provided shelter for escaped slaves prior to the Civil War and was a key stop for slaves escaping Missouri and Kansas.
-In 2022 the ground was added to the National Park Service’s National Underground Railroad “Network to Freedom” program and a plaque was installed.
-There is also a store front display at the museum telling the Dorrington story.
+In 2022, the ground was added to the National Park Service’s National Underground Railroad “Network to Freedom” program and a plaque was installed.
+There is also a storefront display at the museum sharing the Dorrington story.

-The grave of George Flippin, the first Black football player for the University of Nebraska can be found in Stromsburg.
-Born to freed slaves Flippin played for the Bugeaters in the 1890s.
+The grave of George Flippin, the first Black football player for the University of Nebraska, can be found in Stromsburg.
+Born to freed slaves, Flippin played for the Bugeaters in the 1890s.
 He would go on to become a well-respected doctor in the Stromsburg area.
-He built the towns first hospital, which is now the local bed and breakfast.
+He built the towns first hospital, which is now the local Scandinavian Inn B&B.

-A notable role was played by the Ninth Cavalry Regiment during the early years of the 20th century as Black soldiers dominated the ranks at Fort Robinson near Crawford.
+A notable role was played by the Ninth Cavalry Regiment during the early years of the 20th century, as Black soldiers dominated the ranks at Fort Robinson near the town of Crawford.
 The first Black chaplain in the regular army and the second African American graduate of West Point served here: Lt.
 John Alexander and Henry Plummer.
 Among Native Americans, these militias were referred to as Buffalo Soldiers, a nickname that became a source of pride.

 Ninth Cavalry Regiment at Fort Robinson.